Grenham, M.A., M.A.P.G.I., F.I.G.R.S.

 UK magazine Your Family Tree.
 He has written the "Irish Roots" column and blog in The Irish Times since February 2009.

 In 2011, along with Irish Times Training, he developed and launched an online genealogical course.
-Also in 2011 he was co-presenter of the RTE television programme "The Genealogy Roadshow".
+In 2011 and 2014, he was co-presenter of the RTE television programme "The Genealogy Roadshow".

 His website is www.johngrenham.com.